-To the extent the Fund's net assets decrease or increase in the future due to price volatility or share redemption or purchase activity, the Fund's expense ratio may correspondingly increase or decrease from the expense ratio disclosed in the Prospectus.
+To the extent a Fund's net assets decrease or increase in the future due to price volatility or share redemption or purchase activity, the Fund's expense ratio may correspondingly increase or decrease from the expense ratio disclosed in the Prospectus.

-The Investment Advisers will not consider the portfolio turnover rate a limiting factor in making investment decisions for the Fund.
-A high rate of portfolio turnover involves correspondingly greater expenses which must be borne by the Fund and its shareholders, and is also likely to result in higher short-term capital gains taxable to certain shareholders.
-The portfolio turnover rate is calculated by dividing the lesser of the dollar amount of sales or purchases of portfolio securities by the average monthly value of the Fund's portfolio securities, excluding securities having a maturity at the date of purchase of one year or less.
-See "Financial Highlights" in Appendix B for a statement of the Fund's historical portfolio turnover rates.
+The Investment Adviser will not consider the portfolio turnover rate a limiting factor in making investment decisions for a Fund.
+A high rate of portfolio turnover involves correspondingly greater expenses which must be borne by a Fund and its shareholders, and is also likely to result in higher short-term capital gains taxable to certain shareholders.
+The portfolio turnover rate is calculated by dividing the lesser of the dollar amount of sales or purchases of portfolio securities by the average monthly value of a Fund's portfolio securities, excluding securities having a maturity at the date of purchase of one year or less.

-The Fund described in the Prospectus may have a target duration range.
-The Fund's duration approximates its price sensitivity to changes in interest rates.
+A Fund described in the Prospectus may have a target duration range.
+A Fund's duration approximates its price sensitivity to changes in interest rates.
 For example, suppose that interest rates in one day fall by one percent which, in turn, causes yields on every bond in the market to fall by the same amount.
 In this example, the price of a bond with a duration of three years may be expected to rise approximately three percent and the price of a bond with a five year duration may be expected to rise approximately five percent.
 The converse is also true.
 Suppose interest rates in one day rise by one percent which, in turn, causes yields on every bond in the market to rise by the same amount.
 In this second example, the price of a bond with a duration of three years may be expected to fall approximately three percent and the price of a bond with a five year duration may be expected to fall approximately five percent.
 The longer the duration of a bond, the more sensitive the bond's price is to changes in interest rates.
-In computing portfolio duration, the Fund will estimate the duration of obligations that are subject to prepayment or redemption by the issuer, taking into account the influence of interest rates on prepayments and coupon flows.
+In computing portfolio duration, a Fund will estimate the duration of obligations that are subject to prepayment or redemption by the issuer, taking into account the influence of interest rates on prepayments and coupon flows.
 This method of computing duration is known as "option-adjusted" duration.
-The Fund will not be limited as to its maximum weighted average portfolio maturity or the maximum stated maturity with respect to individual securities unless otherwise noted.
-The Investment Advisers may use derivative instruments to manage the duration of the Fund's investment portfolio.
-These derivative instruments may include futures contracts, options on futures contracts and swap transactions, as well as other types of derivatives, and can be used to shorten or lengthen the duration of the Fund.
+A Fund will not be limited as to its maximum weighted average portfolio maturity or the maximum stated maturity with respect to individual securities unless otherwise noted.
+The Investment Adviser may use derivative instruments to manage the duration of a Fund's investment portfolio.
+These derivative instruments may include futures contracts, options on futures contracts and swap transactions, as well as other types of derivatives, and can be used to shorten or lengthen the duration of a Fund.

 Maturity measures the time until final payment is due; it takes no account of the pattern of a security's cash flows over time.
-In calculating maturity, the Fund may determine the maturity of a variable or floating rate obligation according to its interest rate reset date, or the date principal can be recovered on demand, rather than the date of ultimate maturity.
+In calculating maturity, a Fund may determine the maturity of a variable or floating rate obligation according to its interest rate reset date, or the date principal can be recovered on demand, rather than the date of ultimate maturity.
 Similarly, to the extent that a fixed income obligation has a call, refunding or redemption provision, the date on which the instrument is expected to be called, refunded or redeemed may be considered to be its maturity date.
-There is no guarantee that the expected call, refund or redemption will occur, and the Fund's average maturity may lengthen beyond the Investment Adviser's expectations should the expected call, refund or redemption not occur.
+There is no guarantee that the expected call, refund or redemption will occur, and a Fund's average maturity may lengthen beyond the Investment Adviser's expectations should the expected call, refund or redemption not occur.